eryxcoop/eryxcoop.github.io/_posts/2024-11-27-Parallel-Programming-with-CUDA-Parallel-programs-optimized-for-GPU.md

 CUDA C++ is an extension of C/C++ for the programming of CUDA-architecture GPUs.

 What is CUDA used for?
-According to [Nvidia](https://www.nvidia.com/en-us/accelerated-applications/), it is broadly applied in the following industries.
+It is applied in many fields and industries.
+These are some examples from [Nvidia](https://www.nvidia.com/en-us/accelerated-applications/).
 - Healthcare
 - Financial Services
 - Aerospace